0xFableOrg/xchain/pages/bridging-model-list.md

     provision for message bundling (but all of this can be built on top).
 - [Hyperlane](https://docs.hyperlane.xyz/)
 - [IBC](https://github.com/cosmos/ibc)
+  - Not really a "model", but see also [Polymer (IBC EVM Network)](https://www.polymerlabs.org/) for an EVM instantiation.
 - [Optimism Bridge](https://github.com/ethereum-optimism/optimism/tree/develop/specs)
   - In particular,
     [messengers](https://github.com/ethereum-optimism/optimism/blob/develop/specs/messengers.md),